Political families of the Philippines: Aquino

 The Aquinos are a political family that originated from Tarlac.
 The dynasty began with Servillano Aquino, a general during the Philippine Revolution and delegate of the Malolos Congress.
 His son, Benigno Aquino Sr., was a speaker in the House of Representatives during the Japanese-sponsored Second Philippine Republic.
 He was charged and arrested for collaborating with the Japanese during World War II.
-The most prominent member of the family, Benigno Aquino Jr., was a leading figure in the opposition against the Marcos regime.
-He would be assassinated on the tarmac in the Manila International Airport..
+The most prominent member of the family, Benigno Aquino Jr., was a leading figure in the opposition against the Marcos regime who was assassinated on the tarmac in the Manila International Airport in 1983 upon arriving from exile.
 After his death, his wife, Corazon Aquino became active in politics, becoming a key figure during the People Power Revolution.
-She later became the first female president of the Philippines after Ferdinand Marcos has been exiled in 1986.
-And her term was well known because of the Human Rights Abuse on Mendiola massacre, and because of the well-known 6 Coup d'etat attempts during her term.
-Her death in 2009 garnered widespread public support reminiscent of her husband's.
-This would also result in support for Benigno Aquino III's candidacy for president; he ultimately became the country's 15th president.
+She later became the first female president of the Philippines after Ferdinand Marcos was exiled in 1986.
+Her term was marred by the restoration of democratic institutions, the Mendiola massacre, the 9 Coup d'etat attempts during her term and disasters such as the sinking of the MV Doña Paz, the 1990 Luzon earthquake, the Eruption of Mount Pinatubo and the Ormoc flash flood.
+Her death in 2009 garnered widespread public support reminiscent of her husband's which resulted in support for her son, Benigno Aquino III's successful campaign to become the Philippines' 15th president from 2010 to 2016.

-Other prominent members of the family include the first cousin of Aquino III, Bam Aquino, who served as senator from 2013 to 2019.
-Other politicians from the Aquino family with a direct lineage to Sevillano Aquino include Butz Aquino who was a senator from 1987 to 1995, and Tessie Aquino who was a senator from 1995 to 2004.
+Other prominent members of the family include the first cousin of Benigno III, Bam Aquino, who served as senator from 2013 to 2019.
+Other politicians from the Aquino family with a direct lineage to Sevillano Aquino include Benigno Jr.'s siblings Butz Aquino who was a senator from 1987 to 1995, and Tessie Aquino who was a senator from 1995 to 2004.